-Students who miss an NBME exam must make arrangements with the Office of Medical Education to make up the exam on the next scheduled exam date.
+Students who miss a National Board of Medical Examiners (NBME) exam must make arrangements with the Office of Medical Education to make up the exam on the next scheduled exam date.

-Third Year students who must remediate an NBME exam will need to complete the exam before their Fourth Year coursework begins.
-The schedule for the remediation exam must be approved by the Associate Dean for Student Affairs.
+MS3 students who must remediate an NBME exam will need to complete the exam before beginning their MS4 coursework.
+The schedule for the remediation exam must be approved by the associate dean for student affairs.

-Fourth Year students who must make up an NBME exam will take the exam on the next scheduled exam date, even if it falls on vacation time.
-Students who are required to make up days will take the exam on the next available date following the make-up days.
+MS4 students who must make up an NBME exam will take the exam on the next scheduled exam date, even if it falls during vacation time.
+Students who are required to make up days will take the exam on the next available date following the make-up day.
 Students may delay the exam if the next exam date falls during another clerkship with a required NBME.
 Exceptions will also be made for approved away rotations.

-During fourth year, all remediation must be completed in time for certification for graduation.
+During year four, all remediation must be completed in time for certification for graduation.